Direct Measurement of the Forbidden $2^{3\!}S_1 \rightarrow 3^{3\!}S_1$ Atomic Transition in Helium

-To measure the transition strength, we employ a different experimental technique that determines the heating of the cloud induced by scattered photons from the probe beam.
-The thermal cloud has an initial temperature of order \(1\)~\(\mu\)K. By outcoupling atoms using a single minimally-destructive, sufficiently Fourier-broadened RF pulse that uniformly removes \(\sim\)2\% of the atoms, the time-of-flight profile recorded on the DLD in the far field will represent the momentum profile of the trapped atoms \cite{Yavin2002}.
-As the temperature of the atoms is significantly above the condensation temperature, \(T_c \sim 150\)~nK, this profile is well approximated by a Boltzmann distribution.
-Hence a Gaussian fit to a single outcoupled pulse of atoms provides a temperature measurement of the cloud at that point in time.
+To measure the transition strength, we employ a different experimental technique that determines the heating of the cloud induced by the photon recoil of absorbed and emitted photons from the probe beam.
+The thermal cloud has an initial temperature of order \(1\)~\(\mu\)K. We use a minimally-destructive spectrally broad RF pulse to remove \(\sim\)2\% of the atoms from the trap.
+The pulses are approximately 20~\(\mu\)s in length, and hence have a Fourier width of \(\sim 300\)~kHz \cite{Manning:10}, which ensures uniform outcoupling throughout the trap.
+The time-of-flight profile recorded on the DLD in the far field will represent the momentum profile of the trapped atoms \cite{Yavin2002}.
+As the temperature of the atoms is significantly above the condensation temperature, \(T_c \sim 150\)~nK, the temperature was found by fitting each profile with a Boltzmann distribution \cite{SOMs}.

 By repeatedly outcoupling small numbers of atoms (the full sequence uses 95 pulses each spaced 240~ms apart), the temperature of the trapped thermal cloud can be estimated as a function of time, and thus a heating rate determined.
 Comparison of the measured heating rate when the probe beam is present to when it is blocked allows an estimate of the heating rate due to the probe beam.
 The difference in the heating rates between probe and reference is shown in Fig.~\ref{fig:427nm_signal_heating} as a function of laser frequency, which gives a fitted peak frequency for this method of \(f_{0,h}^{shifted}=700,939,270.9(6)\)~MHz, (with subscript \(h\) referring to the heating method, and with the statistical uncertainty shown).
-After applying appropriate systematic frequency shifts (see Tab.~\ref{tab:corrections} \cite{SOMs}), the final value for the transition frequency is \(f_{0,h} = 700,939,271(5)\)~MHz, and the excited state lifetime is \(40(20)\)~ns.
+After applying appropriate systematic frequency shifts (see Tab.~\ref{tab:corrections} \cite{SOMs}), the final value for the transition frequency is \(f_{0,h} = 700,939,271(5)\)~MHz, and the excited state lifetime is \(40(30)\)~ns.
 Both agree within uncertainty with the values measured by the direct detection method.